tshauck/Gloo/README.rst

 A quick workflow example::

-    from gloo import interactive
+    from gloo import Gloo

-    interactive.create_project("MyProject")

-    #now if we have some some scripts to use and some data in the data folder we
-    #can load the project

-    interactive.load_project()
+    proj = Gloo('My Project', full_structure, packages=['scipy',
+                                              ('numpy', 'np')])

+    proj.create_project()

 Introduction
 ============

 Gloo's goal is to tie together a lot of the data analysis actions that happen regularly and make that processes easy.
-Automatically loading data into the ipython environment, running scripts, making utitlity functions available.
+Automatically loading data into the ipython environment, running scripts, making utitlity functions available and more.
 These are things that have to be done often, but aren't the fun part.

-What Happens When You Call create_project("MyProject")
+proj.create_project() Options
 ---------------------------------------------------------

-``create_project(project_name = "MyProject", **kwds)``

 ``project_name``: This is a string that is the name of your project.

 Current Config Options:
-  ``full_structure`` A boolean that if true creates a full folder structure.
-If True the folder structure outline below.
-Defaults to True.
+  ``full_structure``  If True the folder structure outline below.
+By default creates smaller project, i.e. False.

   ``packages`` A list of strings of python packages to load when ``load_project()`` is called.
 Defaults to empty.
+If you want to alias your package you can pass a tuple to the list.  ``['scipy', ('numpy', 'np')]`` will import scipy as scipy and numpy as np.

   ``logging`` A boolean to dictate if logging is started when ``load_project()`` is called.
 Defaults to False.

-  ``git`` A boolean to dictate if a git repo is init'd.
-Defaults to False.
+  ``svn`` Pass a list or a string to init version control.
+Currently supports git and bzr.  ``svn = ['git', 'bzr']`` will init both.

-Those options are saved into a json file called .config.json at the root of the project directory.
+Those options are saved into a pickled file called .gloo at the root of the project directory.

 What Happens When You Call load_project()